-When you commit to a CCRC or life plan community, you usually sign a continuing care agreement.
-A lawyer or financial advisor should review this document first, as it is a legal contract between the resident and the CCRC.
+When you commit to a CCRC, you usually sign a continuing care agreement.
+A lawyer or financial advisor should review this document first, as it’s a legal contract between the resident and the CCRC.
 The continuing care agreement should cover:

 There are typically three fee schedule options at a CCRC:

 CCRCs may also offer residents a certain number of skilled care days each month without raising the monthly maintenance fee.
 This is sometimes part of the modified contract schedule option.

-When visiting CCRCs, keep in mind these important questions:
+When visiting CCRCs, ask about these factors: